nomad-57/odin-recipes/README.md

-This is a repo hosts the projects I'm given while studying the javascript path at [The Odin Project](www.theodinproject.com)
+This is a repo hosts the projects I'm given while studying towards the javascript path at [The Odin Project](www.theodinproject.com)

 At the current moment, I'm reaching the end of the HTML part of the Foundations course, CSS and Javascript comes after this.